Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 One of the first things you’ll notice is that the ICB offers many certification options for substance abuse counselors, along with specialty designations, professional endorsements, and board-registered credentials.

-At the bottom of this guide, in the section entitled With a Higher Degree and More Experience Comes Advanced Certification Options, we also detail the following advanced certification options that you may choose to pursue once you’ve achieved more experience and/or education in substance abuse counseling:
+At the bottom of this guide, in the section entitled With a Higher Degree and More Experience Comes Advanced Certification Options, we also detail the following advanced certification options that you may choose to pursue once you’ve achieved more experience and education in substance abuse counseling:

 1. Complete a Certificate Course Equal to 225 Clock Hours

-2. Document at Least 4,000 Hours of Paid AOD-Qualified Work Experience
+2. Document at Least 2,000 Hours of Paid AOD-Qualified Work Experience (Effective July 1, 2025)

-3. Apply for CADC Certification Through the Illinois Certification Board (ICB)
+3. Apply for CADC Certification Through the Illinois Certification Board (ICB) Online

 4. Take and Pass the IC&RC ADC Exam and Become Certified